Quick Answer

 Related reading: QSBS Trust Stacking: What Actually Works (and What Doesn't) · QSBS Attestation: What Your Letter Needs to Say · QSBS & Section 1202: The Complete Founder's Guide

 If you've gifted QSBS into more than one trust — or are considering it — it's worth reviewing your structure with counsel before year-end.
 I work with founders, early employees, and investors nationwide on §1202 planning, attestation, and structuring.
-Book a 20-minute call to discuss your situation.
+If you need your QSBS position documented before Treasury acts, start with a QSBS attestation letter — book an attestation intake.
+For trust-structuring questions, book a 20-minute call.

 Joe Wallin is a startup and tax attorney at Carney Badley Spellman in Seattle.
 He chairs the Angel Capital Association's Legal Advisory Committee and co-authored Angel Investing: Start to Finish (Holloway).